 Nonprofit AdvocacyLate summer and early fall are opportune times to reach out and connect to elected officials, since many federal policymakers will be home for August recess and most state policymakers will be gearing up for legislative sessions.
 There are many reasons to start advocating now for the issues that are important to you and your organization.
-Whether you are energized to ensure nonprofits and social entrepreneurs get access to the Bipartisan Safer Communities Act, provide relief to millions impacted by natural disasters or improve public service loan forgiveness relief, advocacy must take center stage as a key priority for your organization.
+Whether you are energized to ensure nonprofits and social entrepreneurs get access to the Bipartisan Safer Communities Act, provide relief to millions impacted by natural disasters, or improve infrastructure through the Bipartisan Infrastructure Law, advocacy must take center stage as a key priority for your organization.
 We have argued its importance in past blogs, but advocacy is now just as critical for nonprofits as marketing, communications and fundraising.
 If you are not doing it, you are behind the curve.

 Whether you are on the left or right or somewhere in between, this country is ready for change and now is the time to act.
 Historically, nonprofits have advocated for important causes at a national level, from improving children’s health (Children’s Defense Fund) to strengthening state drunk driving laws (Mothers Against Drunk Driving).
 Now, however, advocacy efforts led by nonprofit groups are becoming mainstream and happening in city halls and state legislatures across the country.
 We hope each of you will continue the momentum to ensure that not only our voices, but also the voices of our clients are heard.

-The authors of a recent book, Seen but Not Heard, published by the Aspen Institute’s Nonprofit Sector and Philanthropy Program, conducted a survey of 1,738 nonprofits and found that 75 percent participated in some form of advocacy.
-They argue that “if nonprofits want to pursue their mission effectively, they need to be actively engaged in public policy.”
+The authors of a recent book, Seen but not Heard, published by the Aspen Institute’s Nonprofit Sector and Philanthropy Program, argue that “if nonprofits want to pursue their mission effectively, they need to be actively engaged in public policy.”
 The authors of another well-received book, Forces for Good, which studied trends in high-impact nonprofit organizations, found that advocacy and direct service create a virtuous cycle where “the two together can create impact that is greater than the sum of the parts.”
-We love campaigns, such as California Association of Nonprofits’ “Vote with Your Mission,” which bands together nonprofits to ensure their employees and volunteers vote and support important causes, and, Nonprofit Vote, which encourages staff and supporters to assist with elections.
+We love campaigns, such as California Association of Nonprofits’ “Vote with Your Mission.” which bands together nonprofits to ensure their employees and volunteers vote and support important causes, and, Nonprofit Vote, which encourages staff and supporters to assist with elections.

 While advocacy can take many forms – from conducting research on social problems and writing op-ed pieces on issues of public policy to building coalitions and working in groups to formulate policy positions – its aim is direct: to influence government policy at the federal, state or local level.
 If nonprofits are going to raise their voice and embrace their role in the democratic process, where do we start?